 This allows it to coexist with other ingress controllers and/or other

-deployments of the Kubernetes Ingress Controller in the same cluster: a
+deployments of the Kong Ingress Controller in the same cluster: a

 Configuring the controller ingress class

 --ingress-class flag (or

 specifies the ingress class expected by the Kong Ingress Controller.
 By default,

 Loading resources by class